hitesh175/Python_WS2025_BMI_Calculator/README.md

 Python Web Services – Winter Semester 2025 module.

-The application allows users to enter their weight and height, and validates the input. calculates BMI, and displays the result along with a health category and visual colour indicators.
+The application allows users to enter their weight and height, and validates the input. calculates BMI and displays the result, along with a corresponding health category and visual colour indicators.

 The project demonstrates:
 - Frontend and backend integration using Flask